WSG23/yosai_intel_dashboard_fresh/README.md

 See the [data model diagram](docs/data_model.md) for an overview of key entities.
 The running application exposes Swagger-based API docs at `http://<host>:<port>/api/docs`.
-Update the spec by running `python tools/generate_openapi.py`.
+Update the spec by running `python tools/generate_openapi.py` which writes `docs/openapi.json` for the UI.
 ## 📜 Data Migration
 Use the storage utilities to convert legacy pickle files to Parquet and load them:
 ```python